Battle of Lake Trasimene: Pre-war

 The First Punic War was fought from 264 to 241 BC between Carthage and Rome: these two main powers of the western Mediterranean in the 3rd century BC struggled for supremacy primarily on the Mediterranean island of Sicily and its surrounding waters and in North Africa.
 The war lasted for 23 years until the Carthaginians were defeated.
 Five years later an army commanded by the leading Carthaginian general Hamilcar Barca landed in Carthaginian Iberia (modern south-east Spain) which he greatly expanded and turned into a quasi-monarchical, autonomous territory ruled by the Barcids.
 This expansion gained Carthage silver mines, agricultural wealth, manpower, military facilities such as shipyards and territorial depth, which encouraged it to resist future Roman demands.

 Hamilcar ruled as viceroy until his death in 228 BC.
 He was succeeded by his son-in-law, Hasdrubal, then his son Hannibal in 221 BC.
 In 226 BC the Ebro Treaty established the Ebro River as the northern boundary of the Carthaginian sphere of influence in Iberia.
 A little later Rome made a separate treaty of association with the independent city of Saguntum, well south of the Ebro.
 In 219 BC a Carthaginian army under Hannibal besieged, captured and sacked Saguntum, which led Rome to declare war on Carthage.

-Meanwhile, the major Gallic tribes in Cisalpine Gaul (modern northern Italy), antagonised by the founding of several Roman settlements on traditionally Gallic territory, attacked the Romans, capturing several towns and repeatedly ambushed a Roman relief force.
-The Roman Senate reinforced their army in Cisalpine Gaul while also preparing armies to invade Carthaginian territories.
+Meanwhile, the major Gallic tribes in Cisalpine Gaul (modern northern Italy), antagonised by the founding of several Roman settlements on traditionally Gallic territory, attacked the Romans, capturing several towns and repeatedly ambushing a Roman relief force.
+The Roman Senate reinforced its army in Cisalpine Gaul while also preparing armies to invade Carthaginian territories.

 Carthage invades Italy

 Hannibal assembled a Carthaginian army in New Carthage (modern Cartagena) and marched north into Gaul in May 218 BC, leaving his brother, Hasdrubal Barca, in charge of Carthaginian interests in Iberia.
 The Carthaginian army crossed the Alps in October, surmounting the difficulties of climate, terrain and the guerrilla tactics of the native tribes.
-Hannibal arrived with 20,000 infantry, 6,000 cavalry and an unknown number of elephants – the survivors of the 37 with which he had left Iberia – in Cisalpine Gaul.
+Hannibal arrived with 20,000 infantry, 6,000 cavalry and an unknown number of war elephants – the survivors of the 37 with which he had left Iberia – in Cisalpine Gaul.
 The Romans had already withdrawn to their winter quarters and were astonished by Hannibal's appearance.

 The Romans went on the attack and the local Roman commander, the consul Publius Scipio, personally led a strong force of cavalry and light infantry against the Carthaginian cavalry at the Battle of Ticinus.
 He was soundly beaten and personally wounded.
 The Romans retreated to near Placentia, fortified their camp and awaited reinforcement.
 The Roman army in Sicily under Sempronius Longus was redeployed to the north and joined with Scipio's force.
 Numidian cavalry lured Sempronius and his army out of their camp and onto ground of Hannibal's choosing, where the Battle of the Trebia took place.
 Most of the Romans were killed or captured by the Carthaginians, but 10,000 under Sempronius fought their way to the safety of Placentia.